How is impulsivity controlled? A complete approach with exercises and practical tips

 It aims to anticipate scenarios and prepare more balanced responses.
 To do this, it is important that you follow the following steps:

-🔸 Visualize yourself facing with calm, control, and clarity;
+🔸 Visualize yourself facing with calm, control and clarity;

-🔸 Repeat this view regularly.
+🔸 Repeat this visualization regularly.

-Establish a “Wait Time”
+Establish a “Waiting Time”

 Last but not least, this exercise aims to avoid hasty decisions, especially in intense emotional situations.
 It consists of:

-🔸 Give yourself a space of time, be it 10 minutes, 1 hour, or 1 day;
+🔸 Give yourself a space of time be it 10 minutes, 1 hour or 1 day;

 What diagnoses are associated with impulsivity?

-Second Moller et al. some clinical conditions have been closely associated with impulsivity:
+SecondMoller et al. some clinical conditions have been strongly associated with impulsivity:

-ADHD (Attention Deficit Hyperactivity Disorder)
+PHDA (Attention Deficit Hyperactivity Disorder)

 Anxiety Disorder